livecode/livecode-ide/Documentation/guides/LiveCode Script.md

 script that you can paste into and incorporate into your own projects.

 The results of searching or browsing through the RevOnline content are displayed in the *search list* area.
-This is an explaination of the controls you can use to adjust the parameters of your search:
+This is an explanation of the controls you can use to adjust the parameters of your search:

 | &nbsp;| &nbsp;|